Eleonore Schönmaier: Career

-Eleonore Schönmaier's forthcoming collection is Rush of Wingspan (McGill-Queen's University Press, 2026).
+Eleonore Schönmaier's most recent collection is Rush of Wingspan (McGill-Queen's University Press, 2026).
 She is also the author of the critically acclaimed poetry collections Field Guide to the Lost Flower of Crete (MQUP, 2021), Dust Blown Side of the Journey (MQUP, 2017), Wavelengths of Your Song (MQUP, 2013), and Treading Fast Rivers (MQUP, 1999).

 Treading Fast Rivers was a finalist for the Gerald Lampert Memorial Award, Wavelengths of Your Song was also published in German translation as Wellenlängen deines Liedes (2020), Dust Blown Side of the Journey was a finalist for the Eyelands Book Awards (Greece).
 The music-theater production Field Guide [to the Lost Flower] in collaboration with the Greek composer Michalis Paraskakis was based on text from Field Guide to the Lost Flower, and was premiered at the Athens Epidaurus Festival, 2025.

 Schönmaier's award-winning poems have been published widely in literary magazines in Canada, Germany, the Netherlands, New Zealand, Bangladesh, the United Kingdom, and the United States, including Grain, Arc Poetry Magazine, Prairie Fire, The New Quarterly, Event, Prairie Schooner, Stand and Magma.

 Her poetry was chosen for the Academy of American Poets Poem in Your Pocket Day booklet in 2018 and 2020 and for the League of Canadian Poets Poem in Your Pocket Day brochures in 2018, 2019, 2021, and 2023, and for Poetry in Motion 2019 (Nova Scotia).
 Her work is widely anthologized internationally, and her poem "Weightless" was published in Best Canadian Poetry.

 Schönmaier has taught advanced fiction writing at St. Mary's University, creative writing at Mount St. Vincent University, and has worked as a writing mentor for the Writers' Federation of Nova Scotia.

 She has won numerous awards, including the Alfred G. Bailey Prize, the Earle Birney Prize, the National Broadsheet contest, the CBC Poetry Prize (finalist) and the Sheldon Currie Fiction Award.

 American, Canadian, Scottish, Dutch and Greek composers have all written music based on Schönmaier's poetry including Dorothy Chang, Michalis Paraskakis, Carmen Braden and Emily Doolittle.

 Sound of Dragon Ensemble, the New European Ensemble, and the St. Andrews New Music Ensemble have performed her poetry in concert.